48302-DiogoJesus/Kotlin-Spring-Typescript-Client-SDK-Generator/README.md

-# Kotlin Spring API Client SDK generator
+# Typescript Client SDK Generator for Kotlin Spring APIs

 > This library uses kotlin reflection to build a Client SDK from a Spring Web API, helping the client to be keep
 > up to date and catch typing errors before runtime.
 It also helps client-side developers to move faster